-Forest Gate is not the most famous of London areas but, like the rest of the East End, it has a heritage rooted in arts and culture.
+Forest Gate, like the rest of the East End, has a heritage rooted in arts and culture.
 This is partially due to being the 1960s home of the former Upper Cut Club, a venue owned by Douglas Bayle and George and Billy Walker.
-It disappeared almost as soon as it popped up — but not before hosting a dizzying litany of iconic musical figures such as Jimi Hendrix, The Who and The Small Faces.
-More recently, musicians Plan B and the Newham Generals have ties with Forest Gate.
+It disappeared almost as soon as it popped up, but not before hosting a dizzying litany of iconic musical figures such as Jimi Hendrix, The Who and The Small Faces.
+More recently, musicians Plan B and the Newham Generals have ties with the area.

-Now, a largely residential district, made more popular in recent years due to the proximity of the picturesque Wanstead Flats, Olympic Park and good schools, there is nevertheless plenty to enjoy in Forest Gate.
+Now, a largely residential district, made more popular in recent years due to the proximity of the picturesque Wanstead Flats, Olympic Park and good schools, there is plenty to feast on in Forest Gate.
 A still-blossoming community of independent restaurants and cafes has added a buoyancy to the area and made it a promising location for good eating.
 Very good eating indeed.

 Where to get breakfast and brunch in Forest Gate

 Ramble Café, set in Avenue Road’s Arch 432, is one of the most beloved breakfast spots in Forest Gate.
 This new incarnation of the former Tromsø Cafe boasts glorious wafts of sweet cinnamon buns dancing on the wind and hungry customers are sure to smell the Scandinavian bakery and coffee shop from far and wide.
 Locals love the Norwegian-themed plates, like cinnamon toast and soy and ginger cured salmon.